Ellychnia corrusca

 Ellychnia corrusca, the winter firefly, is a species of firefly in the genus Ellychnia.
 It is a lantern-less diurnal beetle common in the United States, Mexico, and Canada.
 The adults spend winter on a colony tree, favoring Quercus (oak), Carya (hickory), and Liriodendron tulipifera (tulip poplar).

-This beetle can be found in a large variety of habitats but is most notoriously known as a pest.
+This beetle can be found in a large variety of habitats.
 In the maple syrup business, these beetles are commonly found in the buckets of sap from tapped trees.

 Description

 Ellychnia corrusca is a medium to large beetle, with adults that are 9 to 18 mm long.
 The head shield, or pronotum, has a black, rounded central mark bordered by yellow and pink on both sides.
 The pronotum has black edges.
 The wing covers, or elytra, are dark and have fine hairs that can seem greenish or golden in certain light conditions.
 Adult E. corrusca do not have lanterns.
 The last abdominal segment on the underside of the adults differs between males and females.
 On males, it is small and rounded, and on females it is larger and triangular with a small central notch.

 The larvae are dark with pink sides and thick, bristled bodies.
 They grow up to 17 mm long.
 Each larva has two lanterns that glow.